5 ‘SNL’ moments that set the stage for Elon Musk’s controversial episode

 When Saturday Night Live announced that meme-connoisseur and aspiring immortal Elon Musk would be hosting the show on May 8, the news didn’t so much break the internet as it broke the world record for most instantly furrowed brows.

 The announcement fueled an entire news cycle, obviously by design.
 First came the annoyed response on Twitter, followed by careful bemusement from some cast members, and then the bizarre announcement that none of them would be forced to appear on the show with Musk.
-The episode hadn’t even come close to airing yet and the conversation around it already felt like being stuck in an annoying, pointless tunnel with TikTok lights.
+The episode hadn’t come close to airing yet and the conversation around it already felt like being stuck in an annoying, pointless tunnel with TikTok lights.
 It was exhausting.

 Why all the fuss over this particular host?
 Take your pick.
 There’s his recent vaccine skepticism, preceded by his initial COVID-19 skepticism, both of which are just the latest in a long history of Musk being dangerously wrong about important things.
 There’s the likely mobilization of his Swiftie-level rabid fan base against those who don’t enjoy his comedic stylings.
 But mainly, people just seem to feel that a centibillionaire who is effectively a defense contractor probably shouldn’t have his terrible sense of humor—picture a horny Zoomer who is too into Rick and Morty—validated by another comedy institution.
-(In fact, it has already been validated by Rick and Morty, which threw Musk a vocal cameo last summer, along with The Simpsons and South Park.)
+(It has already been validated by Rick and Morty, which threw Musk a vocal cameo last summer, along with The Simpsons and South Park.)

 Oh, and there’s also just the general queasiness around a big business bro getting to do whatever the hell he pleases, no matter how unwarranted.
 When Musk crowdsourced some potential sketches for his imminent hosting duties, he came off a little like Donald Trump did when he used to fire off breathless tweets about all the neat people he was meeting with as president.
 Both men seemed to have come into their opportunities as a result of having won some kind of contest.